A Five–Year Plan

 Graduate Degree Programs

-Students interested in graduate study in biology should consult the University’s Graduate Studies Catalog for detailed information concerning the various programs available.
+Students interested in graduate study in biology should consult the University’s Graduate School Catalog for detailed information concerning the various programs available.
 The department offers: (1) M.S. degree with research thesis for students interested in a career in biology or in preparation for Ph.D. studies; (2) M.S. degree without research thesis; (3) M.A. degree in Education (major or minor in biology) which places less emphasis on specialization and research and more on breadth in biology; 4) Peace Corps Master's International (http://www.peacecorps.gov/index.cfm?shell=learn.whyvol.eduben.school_detail&coll_prog_id=10992&program=M).

 For further questions regarding: